 In this section we give the definition of multigraded Hilbert schemes and study the basic properties of these schemes.

-In Subsection 2.2.1 we present general results from scheme theory that will be used in the proofs of the main results.

-In Subsection 2.2.2 we give a formal definition of the functor of points of a multigraded Hilbert scheme and study its basic properties.
+In Subsection 2.2.1 we present general results from scheme theory that are used in the proofs of the main results.
+Next subsection contains a formal definition of a multigraded Hilbert scheme and its basic properties.
 In Subsection 2.2.3 we introduce multigraded Hilbert schemes "of points in general position".
 This is the main object of investigation in this thesis.

-In Subsection 2.2.4 we define the flag multigraded Hilbert scheme by its functor of points and we prove existence of this parameter space using existence of multigraded Hilbert schemes.
+The final subsection concerns the flag multigraded Hilbert scheme.
+This scheme is defined by its functor of points and we prove its existence using existence of multigraded Hilbert schemes.